I’ll Make an Offer, But…

 For the seller, the inspection report must be made available to the next buyers if the deal with the original buyers falls through.
 The seller then must decide whether to reduce the asking price of their home to account for known repairs that will need to be made, or they will have to hope the next buyers are more willing to accept the inspection findings.

 In an appraisal contingency, the buyer makes their offer, the seller accepts it, but the deal is contingent upon the lender appraisal.
 If the buyer is seeking financing from a lender, the lender will require an appraisal of the property to ensure the asking price is in line with the actual assessed value of the home.
 Lenders will look at “comps” (comparable houses that have recently sold in the area) to see if the home is within the same price range.
-An appraiser will also go onsite to the property to measure its square footage, as tax records may list incorrect or outdated numbers.
+A third-party appraiser will also go onsite to the property to measure its square footage, as tax records may list incorrect or outdated numbers.
 The appraiser will also look at the condition of the property, where it is situated in the neighborhood, renovations, features and finish-outs, backyard amenities, and other considerations.

 The appraiser will combine the comps, tax records and personal assessment to determine the appraised value of the home.
 If his or her assessment is in line with the asking price of the home, the buyer will move forward with the deal.
 If, however, the appraisal comes in lower than the asking price, the seller must either lower their asking price to match the assessed value, or they can boldly ask the buyer to make up the difference with cash.
 If the difference between the appraisal and the asking price is minimal, some buyers will agree to put forth their own cash so as not to lose the house.
 Much of the time, however, the appraisal contingency means the buyer is unwilling to front the difference.
 They can rescind their offer without losing their earnest money.